hbctraining/publication_perfect/lessons/04_boxplot_application_of_basic_plotting.md

 pax6_exp$group <- factor(pax6_exp$group, levels = c("Pax6:WT", "Tbr2:WT", "neg:WT"))
 ```

-5. Change the angle of the x-axis labels to match the published figure using the `theme()` function (this [resource](http://www.sthda.com/english/wiki/ggplot2-axis-ticks-a-guide-to-customize-tick-marks-and-labels) can be helpful).
-6. Center the plot title: the `hjust` and `vjust` arguments can help your plot look more appealing.
+5. Change the angle of the x-axis labels to match the published figure using the `theme()` function (this [resource](http://www.sthda.com/english/wiki/ggplot2-axis-ticks-a-guide-to-customize-tick-marks-and-labels) can be helpful): the `hjust` and `vjust` arguments can help your plot look more appealing.
 7. Use your personal theme to keep your plots consistent.

 **After running the above code the boxplots should look something like the plots below.**